Top ten part-time jobs with employee benefits

 Most large employers will have a page on their website called something like “Careers,” “Jobs,” or “Employment.”

 While not all companies put benefits information on this page, many do.
-It’s easy to do a quick check of the site before you decide to apply.
+It’s easy to quickly check the site before you decide to apply.

 Sometimes it’s really that easy — the benefits information is listed right in the job ad.
 Scroll to the bottom of the job listing to see if it mentions anything about medical coverage.

-It’s a great place to find out what real employees get paid, what benefits they receive, the questions they were asked in interviews, and what they think of the work environment.
+It’s a great way to find out what real employees get paid, what benefits they receive, the questions they were asked in interviews, and what they think of the work environment.